Here’s what you’ll learn in this article:

 Try to ignore these rationalizations as much as you can.

-You can making a decision you’ll later regret.
+You can make a decision you’ll later regret.

 Because these rationalizations don’t reveal to you the nasty side of him you’ve had to deal with before.